How to Combine Cells in ExcelJan 25, 2023

 Step 3.
 Select the cells you want to combine, followed by commas between each cell address and any additional characters you'd like included by quotation marks.

 Step 4.
 Press Enter key after completing the formula with the data from each cell.
-The following formula is presented in the formula bar.
+The following procedure is presented in the formula bar.

 The CONCAT Function